eval-protocol/python-sdk/eval_protocol/trainable_gepa_design.md

     - Rollout and mode information (processor, kwargs, concurrency limits, mode).
   - The training core can then **directly convert `__ep_params__` into an `EPParameters` instance** without maintaining a separate training-only config.

-- training core will expose:
+- Training core will expose:
   - A factory like:

     ```python